django/channels/docs/tutorial/part_1.rst

         'django.contrib.staticfiles',
     ]

-You’ll also need to point Channels at the root routing configuration.
+You'll also need to point Channels at the root routing configuration.
 Edit the **mysite/settings.py** file again and add the following to the bottom of it::